xbeat/Glitch-Community/CONTRIBUTING.md

  *Can I just edit community directly, since it’s Glitch we’re dealing with here?*

 Sure, go for it.
+But make sure to export your changes to the git repository on Github aftewards so that your changes aren't picked up by a future pull request.
 Viva la quick ways to make small changes.
 All standard caveats and cautions apply.